Vhndaree/ScreenTime/README.md

 [x] Monitors screen time - when and app is opened & closed and gains and loses focus.
 [x] Supported on Windows 10 and above.
 [ ] Github action for CI/CD.
-[ ] Generate screentime report for users.
+[ ] Generate screen time report for users.
 [ ] ISSUE and a PR template.

 ### Your First PR